KennedyTedesco/KennedyTedesco/README.md

 ### Hey 👋

-My name is Kennedy Tedesco, born in Brazil 🇧🇷, but also an Italian 🇮🇹 citizen.
-I primarily work with PHP, but I have a real crush on Rust, system aspects, interpreters, parsers, etc.
+My name is Kennedy Tedesco.
+I was born in Brazil 🇧🇷, and I'm also an Italian 🇮🇹 citizen.
+I primarily work with PHP, but I have a real crush on Rust, system-level programming, interpreters, parsers, and more.

 Curious what I've been working on recently?